 About APCAP Joint Forum

-About the Fourth Asia Pacific Clean Air Partnership (APCAP) Joint Forum
+About the Fifth Asia Pacific Clean Air Partnership (APCAP) Joint Forum

-• Inform the state of air quality in the region and recognize progress made to address air pollution at multiple levels (city, national and regional) and its benefits for climate, in line with the UNEA Resolution 3/8 on Preventing and Reducing Air Pollution Globally.
+• Inform the state of air quality in the region and recognize progress made to address air pollution at multiple levels.

-• Share and exchange solutions addressing the key emission sectors with a focus on governance, legislation, and finance.
+• Share and exchange innovative solutions reducing emissions with climate co-benefits from high impact sectors with a focus on legislation, technology, and finance.

-• Inspire and accelerate action through regional cooperation for clean air.
+• Inspire and accelerate action through regional and inter-regional cooperation for clean air.

 Expected Participants

 Participants at the APCAP Joint Forum represent air quality stakeholders from the region and beyond.
-This includes high-level policy and decision-makers from national and local governments, representatives from bilateral and multilateral donors, academics and researchers, civil society organizations, international organizations, regional intergovernmental bodies, youth, media, and the private sector.
-The event aims to be gender balanced and inclusive, seeking involvement of representatives of disadvantaged groups and the informal sector.
+This includes high-level policy and decision-makers from national and local governments, representatives from bilateral and multilateral donors, academia, civil society organizations, international organizations, regional intergovernmental bodies, youth, and the private sector.
+The event aims to be gender balanced and inclusive.

 About the APCAP Joint Forum